GameServerManagers/LinuxGSM-Docs/Rust.md

-save ; will save the server state (useful before a stop or restart) oxide.reload PluginName ; will reload a plugin after updating it ownerid STEAMID64 "Nickname" "Reason" ; to add an owner moderatorid STEAMID64 "Nickname "Reason" ; to add a moderator server.writecfg ; will save config changes, including new admins
+save ; will save the server state (useful before a stop or restart) oxide.reload PluginName ; will reload a plugin after updating it ownerid STEAMID64 "Nickname" "Reason" ; to add an owner moderatorid STEAMID64 "Nickname" "Reason" ; to add a moderator server.writecfg ; will save config changes, including new admins
 ```